Frostfire-Blazeice/WHSTechNotes/journal.md

 1 It allows people to communicate more freely, but it is also replacing human jobs.
 # Otctober 28, 2024
 With elections coming up, its important to recognize the tech behind it.
 With automated polls comes great prices for thocse who dont have internet access.
 Having electronic polls means you can do it from home as well, though.
 So tech is changing the elections one step at a time.
+# November 4, 2024
+I have accidentaly shared something personal.
+It was a picture that held my adress in the pic.
+I tried to delete it but it was too late.
+Luckily it was a friend I sent it to.